Ofsted awards the highest rating to our SEND service in 2024 inspection! Read the full report.

 Back to top

-Whatever time you have to spare, be it five minutes, or more, feel free to call into Wood Green Library to get information on fostering.
-Our fostering representative will be on hand to answer any queries on the topic – she will be there from 10am to 3pm on the dates listed below.
+Call into Wood Green Library to get information on fostering.
+Our fostering representative will be on hand to answer any queries on the topic – she will be there from 10am to 3pm on:

 Where: Wood Green Library, 187 - 197A High Road, London, N22 6XD.